Stephen B. Stone, BA, Co-Founder of Veterans Angels, Inc., Marine 1961-1965

 Stephen founded and served as President and Registered Principal for an investment company for ten years in Northern California.
-Stephen has been active in the financial services industry since 1965 attaining the designation of Registered Investment Advisor.
+Stephen was active in the financial services industry since 1965 and attained the designation of Registered Investment Advisor.

 Mr. Stone was a founding Director for a bank in Northern California, serving as vice-chairman of the Board of Directors.

 Mr. Stone was the chairman in Butte County, California to elect George H.W.
 Bush for President of the United States of America.